Qile0317/KmerGMA.jl/docs/src/findGenes.md

 ```@docs
 KmerGMA.findGenes
 ```

+As mentioned in the docstring, if there surely are no "N" nucleotides present, setting `HasN` to `false` runs an alternate, much faster algorithm.

+The `thr` argument can be toyed around with, as increasing the kmer distance threshold doesn't nessecarily always increase the amount of matches.
+The default distance is approximate against random sequences and may not always be the best metric.

 !!! note
     The unoptimized algorithm that accounts for N nucleotides runs in just under 5 minutes to iterate over a genome of almost 4 billion bps.
 More benchmarking is on the way.
 More information is upcoming in a pre-print.